flex-development/mango/README.md

 #### Mingo

-The `Mango` class integrates with [mingo][5], a MongoDB query language for in-memory objects, to support aggregation pipelines and executing searches.
+The `MangoFinder` and `MangoFinderAsync` plugins integrate with [mingo][5], a MongoDB query language for in-memory objects, to support aggregation pipelines and executing searches.

 Operators loaded by Mango can be viewed in the [config](src/config/mingo.ts) file.
 If additional operators are needed, load them _before_